hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 As part of HPE CSI driver configuration, a list of _StorageClasses_ is created that refers to the CSI driver name.
 The _PersistentVolumeClaim_ (PVC) can then be created that uses the _StorageClass_ to dynamically provision PV backed by the HPE storage systems.
 Apart from features such as dynamic provisioning, raw block volumes, inline ephemeral volumes, and volume encryption, HPE CSI driver implements and supports volume snapshot on K8s cluster.
-As you can see in above deployment, the common snapshot controller _snapshot-controller_ and a _VolumeSnapshotClass_, together with a list of snapshot *CustomResourceDefinitions* (CRDs), get all deployed and added to the cluster.
+As you can see in above deployment, the common snapshot controller _snapshot-controller_ and a _VolumeSnapshotClass_, together with a list of snapshot *CustomResourceDefinitions* (CRDs), get all deployed and added to the cluster.